 Cover all your bases in Arabic there!

-All Arabic language courses are carried out by native Arab professors, most having previously lived in an Arabic country.
+All Arabic language courses are carried out by native Arab professors, with most having previously lived in an Arabic country.

 Language classes last around an hour and half.

-Whether you’ve never studied a foreign language before or are learning your third language, Language On claims has the right Arabic course for you.
+Whether you’ve never studied a foreign language before or are learning your third language, Language On has the right Arabic course for you.

 Getting worked up over an Arabic language exam?
 Head over to Language On for some tutoring!